keppy/djsworkshop/_posts/lectures/0000-01-02-urls_and_views.markdown

 URL above is `(?P<postSlug>[-a-zA-Z0-9]+)` which matches any number of lowercase/uppercase alpha values and numbers at the end of the URL and passes it to the view function.
-The name `postSlug` is going to be matched in the view's function definition:
+The name `postSlug` is going to be matched in the view's function definition. `postSlug` is an arbitrary name.
+A slug is another name for an ID.
+We could name the variable whatever we wanted -- for example, `junkmob`.
+But whatever we choose to name the variable should also be used in the view's function definition:

     def getPost(request, postSlug):